DHTMLX/docs-todolist/docs/api/rest_api/routes/Get_routes/Get_tasks.md

 ---
-sidebar_label: Get /tasks
+sidebar_label: GET /tasks
-title: Get /tasks
+title: GET /tasks
-description: You can learn about the Get/tasks route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the GET/tasks route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Get /tasks
+# GET /tasks

 ### Description

 @short: Gets data on all tasks and returns a json object with an array of tasks objects

 The route handles the GET request made to the **'/tasks'** path.

 <table style="border: 1px solid white; border-collapse: collapse; width:50%">
 <thead style="border: 1px solid white; border-collapse: collapse;">